Jarosław Dąbrowski

-Jarosław Żądło-Dąbrowski ([jaˈrɔswav ˈʐɔndwɔ dɔmˈbrɔfskʲi]; 13 November 1836 – 23 May 1871), also known as Jaroslav Dombrowski, was a Polish nobleman and military officer in the Imperial Russian Army, a left-wing independence activist and radical republican for Poland, and general and military commander of the Paris Commune in its final days.
+Jarosław Żądło-Dąbrowski ([jaˈrɔswav ˈʐɔndwɔ dɔmˈbrɔfskʲi]; 13 November 1836 – 23 May 1871), also known as Jaroslav Dombrowski, was a Polish nobleman (szlachta member) and military officer in the Imperial Russian Army, a Polish nationalist and radical republican for Poland, and general and military commander of the Paris Commune in its later period.
 He was a participant in the Polish 1863 January Uprising and one of the leaders of the "Red" faction among the insurrectionists as a member of the Central National Committee and the Polish Provisional National Government.

-Biography
+Early life

 Dąbrowski was born in 1836, after the Partitions of Poland, in Żytomierz, in the Volhynian Governorate of the Russian Empire, in what is now Zhytomyr in Ukraine.
 He was the offspring of the old szlachta family Żądło-Dąbrowski z Dąbrówki.
 He bore the Radwan coat of arms.
 His father was Wiktor Żądło-Dąbrowski, his mother was Zofia née Falkenhagen-Zaleska.

 Military career

 In 1845 at age 9, Dąbrowski joined the Imperial Russian Army, enrolling in the officer training corps at the Brest-Litovsk Fortress, where he spent 8 years.
 He graduated from the St. Petersburg Cadet Corps in 1855.
 He fought as a Russian officer against uprisings of the local mountain populations in the Caucasian War.
 In 1859 he enrolled in the General Staff Academy in St. Petersburg.
 There he was one of the leaders of the secret "Officers' Committee of the First Army".
 Members included several hundred Russian and Polish officers, cooperating with the revolutionary "Zemlya i Volya" (Land and Liberty) movement.
 He became involved in the preparation of the January Uprising, but was arrested on 14 August 1862, and exiled to Siberia for his participation in a plot against the Tsar, Alexander II.
 In 1865, he escaped and fled to France.